esheldon/fitsio/README.md

     # each column
     >>> data = fits[1]['x','y'][:]

     # General column and row subsets.
+As noted above, the data are returned
+    # in row sorted order for efficiency reasons.
     >>> data = fits[1][columns][rows]